carved4/mach-o-crypter/README.md

-# Macho-Crypter - A Mach-O Binary Crypter for macOS

 A Go-based implementation of a crypter for Mach-O binaries on macOS with ChaCha20-Poly1305 authenticated encryption, zlib compression, CBOR payload packaging, and secure in-memory execution with anti-forensic features.

 Feel free to open issues or DM with feedback or use cases!